LSanten/LSanten.github.io/_mms-md/BIOMIMICRY-B.md

 ---
 layout: default
+subtitle: Biomimicry or "learning with nature as a part of nature"
+title: The universal patterns that support flourishing in all living systems
 ---
 # The universal patterns that support flourishing in all living systems
 ## Biomimicry or "learning with nature as a part of nature"